justinzliu/market-price/README.md

 ## Project Objective/Goal

-This project is a webscraper web application with initial intentions for convenient job hunting.
+This project is a web application with initial intentions for convenient job hunting.
 Future development will be be aimed towards generality of the tool, focusing to minimize necessary user inputs while maximizing generality and functionality.

 ## Languages & Implementation